toddcf/pielcanela2/README.md

 ### Schedule Now / Contact / Client Forms

 1. Button: "Click Here For New Client Forms" text is not responding to font-size changes.
+(Try overflow wrap: https://developer.mozilla.org/en-US/docs/Web/CSS/overflow-wrap)
 2. Email Form:
   1. Add labels, but don't display them.
 (For ADA purposes only.)
   2. Link to actual email system and test it.
 (Must deploy in order to test.)